 We recommend the ATI Radeon HD 4830 for gaming with highest details at resolutions up to, and including, 1280x720.

-Being a single-slot card, its power draw is rated at 95 W maximum.
+Being a single-slot card, the ATI Radeon HD 4830 draws power from 1x 6-pin power connectors, with power draw rated at 95 W maximum.
 Display outputs include: 2x DVI, 1x S-Video.
 Radeon HD 4830 is connected to the rest of the system using a PCIe 2.0 x16 interface.
 The card measures 246 mm in length, and features a single-slot cooling solution.
 Its price at launch was 130 US Dollars.

 ||Oct 21st, 2008

 ||PCIe 2.0 x16